Davo00/aktien-app-backend/README.md

 # aktien-app-backend
-This is the backend of the pay with stock app
+This is the backend of the pay and speculate with stock app